airnotess/node-backend-basic/README.md

 # Assignment

-what is status code and what are different status code means??

 status codes indicates whether a specific  HTTP request has been successfully completed or not 100 -> information responses
 200 -> successful responses